 Awards and Honors

 Since my mom immigrated to the United States from Germany, I have been brought up in a household teeming with German culture.
 I visit my family and friends in Germany for one month every summer, and speak fluent German because of all this.
-I may use this knowledge to minor in German, but I would also love to learn French; I find French to be such a beautiful language.
 I am in love with Europe and would thoroughly enjoy studying abroad anywhere in Western Europe.
 However, my passion for exploration and my desire to conduct research make me excited and willing to travel anywhere in the world.
-Who knows where I’ll end up … !
+I am currently attempting to apply for internships abroad this summer, though the locations aren’t yet set.
+Who knows where I’ll end up!

 I do not have my future entirely mapped out; because I know life in college will take me down a windy path and may lead me in a direction that is completely different from what I envision now.
 With this flexible outlook, I plan to pursue a Masters degree or PhD in Biochemistry with an emphasis on environmental protection.
+I am also heavily considering getting this degree abroad, possibly in Germany … but we shall see!
 I will grab any opportunity that comes my way to discover more about the fields of scientific discovery.
-I can’t wait to find out where life takes me!
+I just can’t wait to find out where life takes me!